Our Top 12 Dordogne Attractions

 Limoges

-LIMOGES is the 'capital' of the Haute-Vienne department and of the Limousin region.
-With a long history dating back to the early Middle Ages, its early status was closely linked to the porcelain industry.
+Limoges is the 'capital' of the Haute-Vienne department and of the Limousin region.
+With a long history dating back to the early Middle Ages, it was closely linked to the porcelain industry.
 The city is large and is divided into two parts: the high village and the area around the cathedral and station.
 In between are many narrow cobbled streets full of artisan boutiques and charming eateries.
-Impressionist artist Renoir was born here, and his paintings can be seen at the L’Eveche Museum.
-There is much to excite porcelain lovers, including the Adrien Debouche Museum.
-This not only boasts the most extensive collection of Limoges porcelain in the world, but also features other works that represent the greatest stages in the history of ceramics.

-Ville Haute
+Ville Haute:

-- Quartiere de la Boucherie
+• Quartier de la Boucherie

-- Saint Aurelien's chapel
+• Saint Aurélien's chapel

-- Church of St Michel de Lions
+• Church of St Michel des Lions

-Cathedral District
+Cathedral District:

 The preserved village of Oradour-sur-Glane